A Neyman-Orthogonalization Approach to the Incidental Parameter Problem in Likelihood Models

 \subsection{Intuition and discussion}

-To gain intuition into the construction in Theorem \ref{theo_neyman} it is useful to again consider the case where $u$ is a univariate function, the nuisance parameter is a scalar, and one wishes to estimate $\mu_0=\theta_0$ (as in Subsections \ref{subsec_22} and \ref{subsec_23}).
+To gain intuition into the construction in Theorem \ref{theo_neyman} it is useful to again consider the case where $u$ is a univariate function, the nuisance parameter is a scalar, and one wishes to estimate $\mu_0=\theta_0$.

 \paragraph{First-order orthogonality.} To relate our approach to the literature consider first $q=1$.
 Let

 for some function $a_1$.
 Note that, by virtue of \eqref{eq:zeromean}, the term involving $v_1$ does not introduce any bias.
 We have